 Agenda for next year

-Eric has laid out 11 plans for his second term in the Student Council.
-Here’s what he hopes to achieve:
+Eric has laid out 8 plans for his second term in the Student Council.
+Here’s what he will achieve:

 Tough teachers and grading are obstructing AB students from achieving their vision of academic success.
 Eric will bring test corrections of up to 3% to all classes and make sure every student will live up to their God-given potential.
 In addition, Eric will eliminate racism and bias from humanities subjects by making grading on writing assignments anonymous.
 A student’s future shouldn’t be based on race, gender, or favorability.